Scholarships, Prizes and Awards

 The NSW Regional Dentistry Scholarship

-The NSW Regional Dentistry Scholarship was established by The Nationals Senator for NSW, Senator John Williams in 2010.
-The scholarship is administered by the National Rural Health Alliance.
+The NSW Regional Dentistry Scholarship is supported by Senator John Williams, The Nationals Senator for New South Wales, and is administered by the National Rural Health Alliance.

 The University also offers a number of scholarships to international students.
 For further information see International Office web-site: